-- Official transcripts from all colleges or universities previously attended.
-Students applying with fewer than 12 semester hours of transferrable college credit must also submit an official high school transcript showing the date of graduation.
-A 2.0 grade point average (GPA) is required. - A student who has earned the General Education Development (GED) certificate may be admitted.
-An official GED transcript must be provided from the State Department of Education of the state that issued the certificate; subscores must be 45 or higher or an average standard score of 50 or higher. - A minimum age of 21. - A student who is assessed to have 0 29 semester hours of transferrable credit will be admitted to Step I of the A.A. degree program.
+- < Official transcripts from all colleges or universities previously attended.
+Students applying with fewer than 12 semester hours of transferable college credit must also submit an official high school transcript showing the date of graduation.
+A 2.0 grade point average (GPA) is required. - < A student who has earned the General Education Development (GED) certificate may be admitted.
+An official GED transcript must be provided from the state department of education of the state that issued the certificate; subscores must be 45 or higher or an average standard score of 50 or higher. - < A minimum age of 21. - A student who is assessed to have 0 29 semester hours of transferable credit will be admitted to Step I of the A.A. degree program.
 Applicants who are assessed to have earned 30 44 semester hours will begin the A.A. degree at Step II.
-(Completion of Steps I and II fulfill A.A. degree requirements.) - Students who transfer in 45 53 semester hours will begin the A.A. degree at Step III. - All transfer credit must be college academic level with a minimum cumulative GPA of 2.0 on a 4.0 scale. - Applicants whose native language is not English must provide evidence of proficiency in English by scoring 500 paper-based or 173 computer-based or above on the Test of English as a Foreign Language (TOEFL).
+(Completion of steps I and II fulfill A.A. degree requirements.) - < Students who transfer in 45 53 semester hours may enter the mini-bridge to aid them in meeting general education requirements for a bachelor's degree. - < All transfer credit must be college academic level with a minimum cumulative GPA of 2.0 on a 4.0 scale. - Applicants whose native language is not English must provide evidence of proficiency in English by scoring 500 paper-based or 173 computer-based or above on the Test of English as a Foreign Language (TOEFL).
 The TOEFL requirement may be waived under certain circumstances if English proficiency can be demonstrated through other reliable documentation.